jonlpersson/ed-latimore/site/_posts/2022-07-06-how-does-low-level-light-therapy-lllt-stop-hair-loss.md

 [Male androgentic alopecia](https://www.bosley.com/blog/types-of-alopecia/){: target="_blank" rel="noopener"}(MAA), male pattern baldness, or "going bald" happens when the anagen phase decreases while the telogen phase remains the same length or gets longer.
 Ultimately, anagen duration becomes so short that the growing hair fails to achieve sufficient length to reach the surface of the skin, leaving an empty follicular pore.

-All of this is thought to be caused by the DHT, a useful hormone with the unfortunate side effect of causing the hair follicles to shrink, which simultaneously extends the amount of time hair spends in the telegen and exogen phase and reduces the growth that occurs in the anagen phase.
+All of this is thought to be caused by the DHT, a useful hormone with the unfortunate side effect of causing the hair follicles to shrink, which simultaneously extends the amount of time hair spends in the telogen and exogen phase and reduces the growth that occurs in the anagen phase.

 Analogously, think of this like trying to fill a bucket with a tiny hole in the side that is growing.